-Employed to work at pharmacies of many kinds, pharmacy technicians in Alaska work under the direction of the pharmacist to ensure that prescriptions for medications are filled and clients are served.
-Holding a certification may not be required in every state, yet the recent trend among businesses has been towards just employing individuals who carry a professional credential.
+If you become a pharmacy technician in Alaska you will work under the direction of the pharmacist to ensure that prescriptions for medications are filled and clients are served.
+Holding an Alaska pharmacy tech certification may not be required yet, but the recent trend among businesses has been towards just employing individuals who carry a professional credential in the field of pharmacy assisting.
+Get more free information below.

 How to become a pharmacy technician in Alaska.